sopyb/NavigoLearnAPI/docs/paths/auth/google-login.md

 ## POST - /api/auth/google-login

-Logs in a userDisplay using Google OAuth.
+Logs in a user using Google OAuth.

 ### Parameters